ergo-services/ergo/docs/basics/process.md

 }
 ```

 The `ProcessInit` callback runs once during startup.
 Use it to initialize state, spawn children, configure properties.
-If it returns an error, the process never registers - it terminates immediately.
+If it returns an error, the process is cleaned up and removed - it terminates immediately.

 The `ProcessTerminate` callback runs during shutdown.
 Use it for cleanup: close files, send final messages, log termination.
 It receives the termination reason, so you can distinguish between normal shutdown and errors.